ICCHP ACCREDITED HYPNOTHERAPY COURSES

 Setting Quality Standards for Courses Worldwide

 The ICCHP has a comprehensive portfolio of hypnotherapy course accreditations and affiliations that we believe reflects the high standards we provide to our students.
 Our accredited hypnotherapy courses are taught, supervised and validated by highly professional hypnotherapy training teachers, professors and practitioners with many years of collective experience.
-Our classroom based hypnosis and hypnotherapy training courses are assessed and validated by the International Certification Council (ICC) and accredited by the UK General Hypnotherapy Standards Council (GHSC), enabling graduates to join the General Hypnotherapy Register (GHR) and the Complementary and Natural Healthcare Council (CNHC) in Great Britain.
+Our classroom based hypnosis and hypnotherapy training courses are assessed and validated by the International Certification Council (ICC), the National Council of Integrative Psychotherapists (NCP/ICP) and accredited by the UK General Hypnotherapy Standards Council (GHSC), enabling graduates to join the General Hypnotherapy Register (GHR) and the Complementary and Natural Healthcare Council (CNHC) in Great Britain.

 In addition, the ICCHP programme has met the requirements set by the International Certification Council (ICC) and is accredited by the International Hypnotherapy Register (IHR), which is an internationally recognised hypnotherapy standards body awarding an international qualification for both our classroom and distance learning courses.
 Without doubt, we are proud to have such reputable hypnotherapy course accreditations and affiliations in our portfolio - Keeping our quality standards well above and beyond the average.
 Just take a look at our hypnotherapy student graduate testimonial reviews!